探花精选

 The teachers were knowledgeable, most of them highly active researchers, and I experienced countless aha moments during lectures, workshops and laboratory practicals.

-I have been with the organisation for at least six years, and my role has evolved over time.
-Adding to this, I’m an absolute course junkie and have enrolled in quite a few during this time, which has furthered my skills and abilities in communications as well as leadership.
+I have been with the organisation for at least six years, and my role has evolved.
+Adding to this, I鈥檓 an absolute course junkie and have enrolled in quite a few during this time, which has furthered my skills and abilities in communications as well as leadership.

 My days were all very different, I have to say.
 I could hold a staff development review meetings and write a piece on outreach activities for our annual report, and the next day, I participated in a working group meeting on Data-Driven Life Science and put together material for social media.

-In January, I will be joining the chemistry innovation partner company Paragon Nordic as their Marketing, Communications & Product Manager.
-I’m excited to learn more about the commercial side of things.
+In January, I will be joining the chemistry innovation partner company Paragon Nordic as their Marketing, Communications and Product Manager.
+I鈥檓 excited to learn more about the commercial side of things.

 I learned so much!
-Perhaps I didn’t really reflect on this at the time, going from one lecture to another, just trying to keep up with the syllabus.
-But today, it’s apparent that the program gave me a strong knowledge base, including both breadth and depth.
-In my current role, I meet with life scientists from a variety of fields and even if I’m not an expert on their particular work, I find myself having adequate understanding to be able to ask relevant questions – a necessity for creating effective communications.
+Perhaps I didn鈥檛 reflect on this at the time, going from one lecture to another, just trying to keep up with the syllabus.
+But today, it鈥檚 apparent that the program gave me a strong knowledge base, including both breadth and depth.
+In my current role, I meet with life scientists from a variety of fields, and even if I鈥檓 not an expert on their particular work, I find myself having adequate understanding to be able to ask relevant questions 鈥 a necessity for creating effective communications."

 Content reviewer: